antongomez/ecoviaggio/README.md

 ## Our license

-In order to avoid conflicts we opted for the MIT license since we mostly seek tha our project is simple and open.
-We thoroughly check all our depedencies and software used in the development of our project in order to
+Aiming to avoid conflicts we opted for the MIT license since we mostly seek that our project is simple and open.
+We thoroughly checked all our depedencies and software used in the development of our project in order to reach this conclusion.

-Para evitar conflictos decantámonos pola licencia MIT para o noso proxecto, xa que buscamos principalmente que sexa simple e aberta.
-Revisamos coidadosamente todas as nosas dependencias e software utilizado no desenvolvemento de noso proxecto para poder chegar ata esta conclusión.

 ![EcoViaggio logo](https://github.com/antongomez/ecoviaggio/blob/main/lessco2_frontend/public/SymbolLogo.png)